IPC Privacy Management Plan

-The collection of this information may be in writing, e-mail, through the IPC website enquiry form or the request for assistance form, over the phone, by fax, or in person at the IPC’s office counter.
+The collection of this information may be in writing, e-mail, through the IPC website enquiry form or the request for assistance form, over the phone, or in person at the IPC’s office counter.

 The IPC aims to tell applicants and its staff how it will manage their personal information when they seek our assistance, however, under the laws the IPC administers, it does not give people details of personal or health information it receives about third parties unless legally required to do so.

 This section explains ways in which the IPC collects personal and health information during its business activities.

 The IPC handles enquiries from its stakeholders about the right to government information and privacy protection in NSW.